Medical Laboratory Technology Overview

 Specific Entrance Requirements

-Click HERE for a complete list of courses and a semester by semester break down of classes for the Associate in Applied Science Degree.
+Click HERE for entrance requirements and a complete list of courses by semester for the Associate in Applied Science Degree.